The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 ![](https://lh5.googleusercontent.com/O7kw49z840lr26Dq1nyDePwTbRel6s0NZcABOeoMMS-DYhQZeaj_sKLTNIam_3XooArQw3RNJ2JPInfsK643S0Xq-jHbn007Tr4UZZ8ViLuM0_8ZGvVnuI91r-zx38XW-QEVd6aM=s0)

-The above 2 lines should only be used as a means to recover from a bad 4xF4 line.
+The above two lines should only be used as a means to recover from a bad 4xF4 line.
 Both lines are slightly worse than standard and using them is a decent loss compared to 4xF4.
 If you have no instants during a bad 4xF4 line, clip the Triple/Swift and learn how you can avoid this next time.

 ### Base 3xF4 Transpose line

 ![](https://lh5.googleusercontent.com/FeHVzTc_OE-CfhxAEXb7CyEA2k6y1DVnkG2EsjTR-W3UrqytgUiYs4jIFv3n7MZs5QGVd8GWh6NmoExvXij6oaD5sZ3Z8c5BDlGUENOULRgmGsuhMZldMGCU7Qu_5zGmqgSLxCX5=s0)

 To complete 3xF4 + Despair + slow F3, we need 6600 MP.
 Each UI1 MP tick provides 3200 MP and each Lucid Dreaming tick provides 500 MP.
-Thus, our goal in the Transposed ice phase is to obtain 2 natural ticks and 1 Lucid tick, which can be done as shown above.
-The slow casting F3 provides ample time for MP to regen. **The white spaces represent instant gcds.** This is the most commonly used and most important Transpose line.
+Thus, our goal in the Transposed ice phase is to obtain two natural ticks and one Lucid tick, which can be done as shown above.
+The slow casting F3 provides ample time for MP to regen. **The white spaces represent instant GCDs.** This is the most commonly used and most important Transpose line.

 ![](https://lh5.googleusercontent.com/_ms3f5WU7PjNqIPawRHLxbDy6icRXWsTbLMLtG9PEe7GhuGOU_6alsF4SrxIXtjTySjK9dzkmHj_akdBxyC4VeOxQ67tpKdWoWfVoTnNPZeJIDYd56DUs3q5emYNksjWi516LUKF=s0)